 Base impervious cover is that which existed on the site on the effective date of the Comprehensive Watershed Ordinance which is May 18, 1986, and which currently exists at the time of application for a new or revised permit, or which is permitted or existing for which water quality controls have been previously provided, and is not proposed to be redeveloped.
 If any portion of base impervious cover is redeveloped or proposed to be redeveloped, that portion becomes redeveloped impervious cover as defined below and is no longer base impervious cover.
 New impervious cover is the cumulative total of all impervious cover added or proposed to be added to a project since May 18, 1986, and for which water quality controls have not been provided.
-Redeveloped impervious cover is the cumulative total of all redeveloped or proposed redeveloped impervious cover since May 18, 1986, and for which water quality controls have not been previously provided.
+Redeveloped impervious cover is the cumulative total of all redeveloped or proposed redeveloped or proposed to be networked.
 Cumulative total of impervious cover shall include that impervious cover added to a site under one or more of the following: permits, site plans, exemptions, waivers, or unapproved development.
 This shall apply to each site plan or development permit regardless of the number of lots within the plan or permit.